Skip to main content

 Editing skills

 Skills are editable any time.
 Changes apply to future invocations immediately — already-generated work doesn’t change.
-If a skill is producing inconsistent output, tighten its instructions: be more specific about deliverable count, style anchors, and required references.
+If a skill is producing inconsistent output, tighten its prose: be more specific about deliverable count, style anchors, and required references.
+The editor opens with every attached reference already tokenized inline in the prose as mention chips, so you can see which assets the skill relies on at a glance.

 Tips

 • Start from a prompt you’ve already perfected.
-If you have a multi-step prompt that keeps working, paste it into a skill’s instructions and give it a name.
+If you have a multi-step prompt that keeps working, paste it into a skill’s workflow and give it a name.

 • Make skill names short.
 You’ll type them after a slash. /hero-shot beats /product-hero-shot-three-angles.